prachitqwer/Power-BI---Product-Rationalization/README.md

 ![image](https://user-images.githubusercontent.com/114446174/193912846-391c437a-d6f4-4ba4-ac25-bb49128063ea.png)

 ## **Data availability**
 Since customer information is sensitive, the data resides in company’s secured SQL server.
-I have been granted a read access to the SQL database to perform analysis.
-The sales information is available in a fact table named “dbo.FactInternetSales”.
+I have been granted a read only access to the SQL database to perform analysis.
+The sales information is available in the fact table named “dbo.FactInternetSales”.
 In addition to SQL database, I am going to use an excel sheet that contains mapping of products to product categories

 # **Pre-requisites**
 Apart from the pre-installed Microsoft Office Suite, we need to install 2 important softwares.